mutheumbuta/Scraped_books/README.md

 ## Project Objectives

-Scrape product information from an online store
+Scrape product names and prices from Books to Scrape .

-Extract and clean product titles and prices
+Clean and store product titles and prices in original currency.

-Convert prices between currencies
+Convert prices into another currency using Exchangerate API.

+Save results into CSV or JSON format.

-Display results in a readable table format
+Display converted prices in a readable table using pandas.

-Save the processed data into files for further analysis
+Error handling for connection issues and missing conversion rates.

+Optional: User can select source and target currencies.

 ## Technologies Used
 Python

-Requests
+Requests  for HTTP requests

+Exchangerate API

 BeautifulSoup

 Pandas

-Tabulate

 ## Data Source